nippe/Prowlin/README.markdown

         -d, -description        DESCRIPTION     Description
         -p, -priority           PRIORITY        Priority - VERYLOW, MODERATE, NORMAL(default), HIGH, EMERGENCY -u, -url                URL             Url
+		-v, -verify             VERIFIY         Verification of key used in combination with -k (APIKEY) and (optional) -p (PROVIDER KEY)
+        -r, -retrievetoken      RETRIVE/TOKEN   Get a registration token for use in retrieve/apikey and the associated URL for the user to approve the request.
+Use together with -providerkey
+        -pro, -providerkey      PROVIDER KEY    ProviderKey  to use in conjunction with -r (retrieve/token) -n, -newkey             GET APIKEY      Get new api key  to use in conjunction with -t (token) and -pro (providerkey)
         -h, -help               HELP            This screen